 What Do Animals Eat?
 What Do Polar Bears Eat?
 Learn About The Arctic Bear Feeding Habits.
 Polar bears are among the largest carnivores in the world.

 They live in the Arctic usually on sea ice at the edge of pack ice.
 This is the best location for the bears to hunt and capture seals.
 Many scientists consider polar bears to be marine mammals since they spend so much time in or around the water.
-They spend so much time in the water and are comfortable in the ice cold arctic oceans.
-Polar bears can swim up to 100 km although this takes a great deal of energy.
 What do polar bears eat?
 What Do Polar Bears Eat?
 What do polar bears eat? - Quora.
 Polar bears: Cannibal pictures prove they'll even eat bear cubs.
 By Rob Waugh Updated: 09:29 GMT, 9 December 2011 They are known to be ruthless killers.

 They have strong legs with large, flattened feet with some webbing between their toes that help with walking on ice and swimming.
 The wide paws prevent sea ice from breaking by distributing weight while walking.
-The webbed feet results in making polar bears, unlike other bear species, considered to be “marine mammals” along with seals, sea lions, walruses, whales and dolphins.
 Habitat - Polar Bears International.
 Polar Bears 101 Human Interactions with Polar Bears Seasonal Changes Polar bears respond to seasonal changes and the distribution of seals and sea ice.